GitExcited/MRE-soen341projectW2024/Sprint 3/MeetingMinutes.md

 Location: online meeting

 ### Summary
-The team held a meeting to implement any final touches and wrap up sprint 3
+The team held a meeting to implement more features from process 1 and 2

 ### Attendance
 - [x] Alexandre Hachey